SalusaSecondus/CryptoGotchas/GettingStarted.md

 (I'm [working on a glossary](https://github.com/SalusaSecondus/CryptoGotchas/issues/15) which will help here, but who knows when that will happen.)
 Instead this is meant to be a resource list and a jumping off point for you to learn from people who actually know what they are doing and can actually teach you.

-If you do *everything* (or even most of the) items from this list you'll know more about cryptography than the vast majority of security specialists in the world.
+If you read *everything* (or even most things) from this list you'll know more about cryptography than the vast majority of security specialists in the world.
 However, you still won't be a cryptographer by any stretch of the imagination.
 You'll probably be able to find and correct many cryptographic mistakes and maybe even write some simple *high level* cryptographic code, but you should certainly not be implementing any primitives.